A framework to support new product introduction in national health systems

 Stakeholder Engagement Resources

 Engaging with civil society organizations, community representatives, and national networks of PLHIV is critical for empowering people and expanding access to information on new ARVs.
 This in turn generates demand for optimal products by having a well-informed community.
 Furthermore, engaging communities in the initial stages of product introduction helps promote an effective implementation of new product rollout plans.
-While many groups are involved in community engagement around treatment optimization, the efforts of three key groups – AfroCAB, HIV i-Base, and the Optimal CAB – are described in more detail below.
+While many groups are involved in community engagement around treatment optimization, the efforts of key groups – AfroCAB, HIV i-Base, Optimal CAB, and FASTER / AIDS Free CABs – are described in more detail below.

 CHAI Stakeholder Mapping for Treatment Optimization